The Springville Museum of Art is committed to providing accessible experiences for its visitors.

 Wheelchairs and Strollers:

 The Museum is ADA accessible.
 We have an elevator to enable ease of access to the upper and lower levels, including the restrooms.
-We also have a wheelchair for patrons to use - please ask at the east desk upon arrival.
+We also have a wheelchair for patrons to use - please ask at the front desk upon arrival.

 We have the following complimentary tools and resources available for check out at the front desk: